Imperial-Slug/VSSG/README.md

  https://libgdx.com/wiki/deployment/deploying-your-application

- If you are trying to run a jar of it, you need to add the -XstartOnFirstThread option, giving java -jar --XstartOnFirstThread desktop-1.0.jar
+ If you are trying to run a jar of it on Macintosh computers, you need to add the -XstartOnFirstThread option, giving java -jar --XstartOnFirstThread desktop-1.0.jar